|

 ·

-a contestant may be issued a re-ride should an outside distraction from
+contestant may be issued a re-ride should an outside

-beyond the course be so great as to inhibit the contestant
+distraction from beyond the course be so great as to

 challenged in any way for any reason.